Northern Ireland Higher Education Innovation Fund (NI HEIF)

 This core funding is currently approximately £4m per annum.

-For further information contact, please contact the Department's Higher Education Research Policy Branch.
+For further information contact, please contact the department's HE Research and Knowledge Exchange branch.

 Higher and Further Education Collaboration Fund – Connected